 When to see a doctor

-Contact your doctor if you think you or your child may have been exposed to rubella or if you have the signs or symptoms listed above.
+Contact your health care provider if you think you or your child may have been exposed to rubella or if you notice the signs or symptoms that may be rubella.

-If you're contemplating getting pregnant, check your vaccination record to make sure you've received your MMR inoculations.
-If a pregnant woman contracts rubella, especially during her first trimester, the virus can cause death or serious birth defects in her developing fetus.
+If you're considering getting pregnant, check your vaccination record to make sure you've received your measles-mumps-rubella (MMR) vaccine.
+If you're pregnant and you develop rubella, especially during the first trimester, the virus can cause death or serious birth defects in the developing fetus.
 Rubella during pregnancy is the most common cause of congenital deafness.
-It's best for women to be protected against rubella before pregnancy.
+It's best to be protected against rubella before pregnancy.

 If you're pregnant, you'll likely undergo a routine screening for immunity to rubella.
-But if you've never received the vaccine and think you might have been exposed to rubella, contact your doctor immediately.
+But if you've never received the vaccine and you think you might have been exposed to rubella, contact your health care provider immediately.
 A blood test might confirm that you're already immune.

-The cause of rubella is a virus that's passed from person to person.
-It can spread when an infected person coughs or sneezes, or it can spread by direct contact with an infected person's respiratory secretions, such as mucus.
-It can also be transmitted from a pregnant woman to her unborn child via the bloodstream.
+Rubella is caused by a virus that's passed from person to person.
+It can spread when an infected person coughs or sneezes.
+It can also spread by direct contact with infected mucus from the nose and throat.
+It can also be passed on from pregnant women to their unborn children through the bloodstream.

-A person with rubella is contagious from 10 days before the onset of the rash until about one or two weeks after the rash disappears.
+A person who has been infected with the virus that causes rubella is contagious for about one week before the onset of the rash until about one week after the rash disappears.
 An infected person can spread the illness before the person realizes he or she has it.

-However, if you're pregnant when you contract rubella, the consequences for your unborn child may be severe.
-Up to 90 percent of infants born to mothers who had rubella during the first 12 weeks of pregnancy develop congenital rubella syndrome.
+However, if you're pregnant when you get rubella, the effect on your unborn child may be severe, and in some cases, fatal.
+Up to 90% of infants born to mothers who had rubella during the first 12 weeks of pregnancy develop congenital rubella syndrome.
 This syndrome can cause one or more problems, including: